 It seems like now you have sufficient awareness to identify a purebred Rottweiler.
 However, it really makes sense to buy a puppy rather than own a grown Rottweiler apart from the situations where you adopt a Rottie from a rescue or humane society.

-I wanna urge you to buy at least two months old puppy if you really wanna get a Rottweiler puppy.
+I wanna urge you to buy at least a two-month-old puppy if you really wanna get a Rottweiler puppy.
 The reason is that apart from size, weight, the appearance of a two-month-old Rottweiler puppy is almost the same as a grown one.

 Although we discussed the behavior and traits of this breed, it can be a little different when it comes to puppies.
 They are playful, adorable, and cute.
 In fact, several behavioral issues can be expected as the lack of socialization and basic obedience training.